rubygarage/circledge/special_cases.md

 ## Approvable Deployment

+Manual approvals can be used to enable controls and layers of risk reduction for jobs which require some level of monitoring.
+It is also the assurance that someone on your team can check and confirm the details of a job before deploying into production.

 `workflows` can be configured to wait for manual approval of a job before continuing to the next job. **Anyone** who has push access to the repository can click the Approval button to continue the workflow.
 For example:
 ```yml
 workflows: